 Unfortunately, we weren’t sure where the train station… was.
 We saw something we thought was the train tracks, but for some reason didn’t clue into the fact that we had missed an exit in the town of Balamb.
 Once we finally found it, we also found the Queen of Cards, a woman who plays Triple Triad in a variety of towns as part of a sidequest that I don’t claim to understand from Kyle’s short summary.
 She can also help you change the ante used by card players in the nearby area, though I don’t claim to understand that system, either?
 Thanks to our new Diablos card, Kyle beat her, thank goodness.
 Indeed in spite of her title, we had our best ever winning streak against this so-called “Queen of Cards!”

-Before we go on, I want to level a complaint about Refine: it is unbelievably slow and complicated.
+Before we go on, I want to file a complaint about Refine: it is unbelievably slow and complicated.
 There are multiple Refine skills attached to multiple GFs, and you start by selecting the skill from a list, then the source item you want to Refine, and only then do you see what it can make.
-The Refine skills really should have been put in one place and given you more information, maybe in chart form, and there arguably should have been a way to sort by results you can currently access instead of just components.
+The Refine skills really should have been put in one place and given you more information, maybe in chart form, and there arguably should have been a way to sort by results you can currently access instead of just components, and those subdivided by GF!

 Most of what happened on the train was minor character moments and a shallow history of Timber that I’ve basically already related to you, so I’ll accelerate to the point where Selphie came into the private SeeD car complaining about nausea.
 This must have been a mistranslation, because Squall replied to Selphie’s stomach flu by saying, “You should get some rest if you’re tired”?
 At this point, both Zell and Selphie fell asleep on the spot, followed by Squall.
 A strange, high-pitched foley played over the scene…